What are you looking for?

 Background – academic

-Merlijn holds both a BA and a MA in Turkish languages and cultures (Leiden University), with minors in diplomatic history and international relations, an advanced master’s degree in Asian, African, and Amerindian studies (Research School CNWS, Leiden University) and a PhD in the history of relations between Europe and the Ottoman Near and Middle East (Leiden University).
-He has taught History of the Middle East 1300-1923 and Modern Kurdish History (Utrecht University) and conducted extensive archival research in Amsterdam, Cambridge, The Hague, London, and Istanbul.
-Merlijn’s academic publications are on early modern Dutch, English, French and Ottoman history, with an emphasis on diplomacy and international relations, inter- and cross-cultural relations, law and state formation, and maritime, urban and social history.
-PhD thesis: “Brought under the Law of the Land”: The History, Demography and Geography of Crossculturalism in Early Modern Izmir, and the Köprülü Project of 1678 (2014).
+I hold both an BA and an MA in Turkish languages and cultures (cum laude, Leiden University), with minors in diplomatic history and international relations, an advanced master’s degree in Asian, African, and Amerindian studies (cum laude, Research School CNWS, Leiden University) and a PhD in the history of relations between Europe and the Ottoman Near and Middle East (Leiden University).
+I have taught History of the Middle East and Modern Kurdish History (Utrecht University) and conducted extensive archival research in Amsterdam, Cambridge, The Hague, London, and Istanbul.
+My international publications are on early modern Dutch, English, French and Ottoman history, with an emphasis on diplomacy and international relations, inter- and crosscultural relations, law and state formation, and maritime, urban and social history.

 Background – public